United Nations Research Guide

 A great site for refugee documentation, including the very helpful REFWORLD database.
 REFWORLD includes the text of relevant refugee legislation and case law from around the world.

 A good site for UN documents regarding women.

-Official Web Site Locator for the United Nations System
+Directory of the United Nations System Organizations

 This is useful for finding other subsidiary and related UN bodies that might have better UN documentation than the main UN home page.